24 season 8: Season overview

-Set 18 months after season 7, the story arc involves Jack Bauer contending with assassination threats made during a peace conference between President of the United States Allison Taylor and President Omar Hassan of the fictional Islamic Republic of Kamistan (IRK).
-The season is set in New York City, with CTU's New York City Office having been re-activated, but while there were originally no plans for filming in New York due to budget constraints, some scenes were shot on-location.
+Set 18 months after season 7, the story arc involves Jack Bauer contending with assassination threats made during a peace conference between President of the United States Allison Taylor, President Omar Hassan of the fictional Islamic Republic of Kamistan (IRK) and Russia, with a treaty negotiated and ready to be signed by the three parties the following day.
+The season is set in New York City, with CTU's New York City Office having been re-activated.
+While there were originally no plans for filming in New York due to budget constraints, some scenes were shot on-location.

 The three main acts of season eight are: